I was THAT child.

 Though I had fled from sin, I had not yet decided who I would follow.
 At home in my room, the weight of this decision was heavy on my heart and my mind. as I struggled to decide if I was going to follow the world or the Lord.
 I barely ate or emerged from my room for days.

-All the while I could feel the Lord calling to my heart.
+All the while I could feel the Holy Spirit calling to my heart.

 I remember sitting with my back against the door rocking back and forth with sobs, all the while letting the desires of this world melt away.
 I had seen how the sin of this world was destroying the life and family of my friend.
 God’s love and forgiveness stood in stark contrast.
 God’s love compelled me so strongly that I had no desire to say “no” to Him.
 All else paled in comparison to following Him.